Chapter 7 - General Finance Provisions

 - Payroll service

-Cost Allocation Guidelines.
-The college or university must establish a procedure for allocating direct and indirect cost to business activities per System Procedure 7.3.4.
-These procedures should include the process for determining whether such business activities will be charged for their share of direct and indirect costs or whether another source, such as the General Fund, will either partially or in total, subsidize direct and indirect costs.
+The college or university shall establish a procedure for allocating direct and indirect cost to business activities per System Procedure 7.3.4.
+These procedures must include the process for determining whether such business activities will be charged for their share of direct and indirect costs or whether another source, such as the General Fund, will either partially or in total, subsidize direct and indirect costs.

-Colleges and universities must charge direct costs and allocate indirect costs to auxiliary and Credit/Non-Credit Instruction activities and are strongly encouraged to allocate costs to other business activities such as, but not limited to, parking, child care services and various summer camps.
-For example, the college or university may choose to subsidize the indirect cost items.
+Colleges and universities shall charge direct costs and allocate indirect costs to auxiliary and credit or non-credit instruction activities and are strongly encouraged to allocate costs to other business activities such as, but not limited to, parking, child care services, and various summer camps.
 Regardless of the determination, the bookstore accounts will display, and financial reports will include, all direct and indirect costs associated with the operation.

-Colleges and universities choosing to subsidize indirect costs must include detail of the subsidy in the multi-year financial plan.
+Colleges and universities choosing to subsidize indirect costs shall include detail of the subsidy in the multi-year financial plan.

-Also on the accounting procedures website website are two additional documents, Attachment 2.1 (in PDF format) - "Required Transactions - Journal Entries - Direct and Indirect Cost Allocation" and Attachment 2.2 (in PDF format) - "Required Transactions - Cost Subsidy Option - Journal Entries Direct and Indirect Cost Allocation".
+Also on the accounting procedures website are two additional documents, Attachment 2.1 (in PDF format) – “Unsubsidized Cost Allocation Examples” and Attachment 2.2 (in PDF format) – “Subsidized Cost Allocation Examples.”
 These attachments represent transactions that colleges and universities need to complete for the required cost allocation process.
-Colleges and universities using the C/A and Consumable Inventory (C/I) modules can use these modules to manage transactions except for subsidies, direct or indirect, that are applied.
+Colleges and universities using the Cost Allocation and Consumable Inventory modules can manage transactions except for subsidies, direct or indirect, that are applied

 Cost Allocation Implementation, Step by Step Process